23.7 C

 Nearby Schools Placed on Alert as Community Reels

 The welfare center is situated near a daycare center and a primary school.
 City Councillor Carsten Brokelmann said parents retrieved their children from both locations after word of the violence spread.
-Brokelmann issued a statement expressing relief that staff and children at the neighboring facilities were safe, praising police for their response and offering condolences to victims’ families.
+Brokelmann issued a statement expressing relief that staff and children at the neighboring facilities were safe, praising police for their response and offering condolences to the victims’ families.

 Vitali Mertens, who lives across from the welfare building, described hearing gunfire and watching emergency responders swarm the scene, saying “the whole area was cordoned off right away.”
 German Chancellor Friedrich Merz called the attack “shocking to the core,” writing on social media that many people who had dedicated themselves to helping and protecting others had paid with their lives or their health.